jtpelster/jtpelster/README.md

 Currently working on papers about Bulk Electrochemical actuators, and Fiber-based robots.

-If you have data that needs synchronization between a DAQ and a camera, look at this labview program I developed: https://github.com/ItaiCohenLab/Labview-Video-and-Data-Synchronization-and-Collection-Interface
+If you have data that needs synchronization between a DAQ and a camera, look at this labview program I developed for use in the Cohen Lab electrochemical data collection setup: https://github.com/ItaiCohenLab/Labview-Video-and-Data-Synchronization-and-Collection-Interface

 <!--